 More information about Round Rock Housing Authority can be found on its website at http://www.roundrockha.org/.

-As of the most recent VMS report, Round Rock Housing Authority manages 82 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Round Rock Housing Authority manages 83 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 2% having issued approximately 102 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 36 months on the waiting list1.